Ultimate Guide to the Taling Chan Floating Market

-Last Updated on March 1, 2023 by Sam
+Last Updated on November 11, 2025 by Sam

-Bangkok is home to a number of floating markets, with the Taling Chan Floating Market being one of the biggest in the city itself.
-It’s one of the more accessible floating markets in the city, and is much more easily accessible than the popular Amphawa Floating Market and Damnoen Saduak Floating Market.
-The market is only open on weekends, but conveniently there is a free shuttle bus that connects it to three other floating markets – including the lovely Khlong Lat Mayom Floating Market.
-This blog posts covers everything you need to know about visiting the Taling Chan Floating Market.
+Bangkok is home to a number of floating markets, with Taling Chan Floating Market being one of the biggest in the city itself.
+It’s one of the more accessible floating markets in the city and is much easier to get to than the popular Amphawa and Damnoen Saduak Floating Markets.
+It’s smaller than popular spots like Jodd Fairs Night Market, which is home to over 700 stalls, and is easily accessible by a three shuttle bus that connects three other floating markets, including the lovely Khlong Lat Mayom Floating Market.
+This blog post covers everything you need to know about visiting Taling Chan Floating Market.

-How to get to Taling Chan Floating Market
+How To Get to Taling Chan Floating Market

 Public Transport